Study shows that federated learning can lead to reduced carbon emissions

 The researchers found that while there’s a difference between carbon dioxide emission factors among countries, federated learning is reliably “cleaner” than centralized training.
 For example, training on the open source image dataset CIFAR10 in France using federated learning saves from 1.8 grams to 4.4 grams of carbon dioxide compared with centralized training in China.
 For larger datasets such as ImageNet, any federated learning setup in France emits less than any centralized setup in China and the U.S. And with the speech dataset the researchers used, federated learning is more efficient than centralized training in any country.

 Federated learning has an environmental advantage partly due to the cooling needs of datacenters, the researchers explain.
-According to a recent paper in the journal Science, while strides in data center efficiency have mostly kept pace with growing demand for data, the total amount of energy consumed by datacenters made up about 1% of global energy use over the past decade.
+According to a recent paper in the journal Science, while strides in datacenter efficiency have mostly kept pace with growing demand for data, the total amount of energy consumed by datacenters made up about 1% of global energy use over the past decade.
 That’s roughly equivalent to 18 million U.S. homes.

 The researchers caution that federated learning isn’t a silver bullet, because a number of factors could make it less efficient than it otherwise might be.
 Highly distributed databases can prolong training times, translating to a higher level of carbon dioxide emissions.
 The workload, model architecture, and hardware efficiency also play a role.
 Even data transfer via Wi-Fi can contribute significantly to carbon emissions depending on the size of model, the size of the dataset, and the energy consumed by devices during training.